-Holmes’ second combat example is one of the few detailed explanations of early D&D combat.
-That it was also edited by Gygax lends it a certain gravitas, but there are two main difficulties with this example, which are:
+Holmes’ second combat example is one of the few detailed explanations of early D&D combat; that it was edited by Gygax also lends it a certain gravitas.
+That said, there are two main challenges with this example:

 - Movement rates,